hodgef/PRSS/README.md

 ## Installation & Usage 📦
-You can download PRSS for Windows, Mac and Linux and manage your sites locally.
+You can download PRSS for Windows, Mac and Linux and breeze through setup.

 Check out the [Getting Started](https://prss.io) page to begin.